Skip Ribbon Commands

 What should I do if I miss a dose?

-If your child miss a dose, give it as soon as you remember.
+If your child misses a dose, give it as soon as you remember.
 However, if it is almost time for the next dose, skip the missed dose and continue with the regular dosing schedule.
 Do not double the dose to make up for the missed dose.

 What should I do if I overdose?

-Complex Motor Disorders - Medicines - Handling
+Medicines to Treat Paediatric Complex Motor Disorders - Handling

-Complex Motor Disorders - Medicines - Storage
+Medicines to Treat Paediatric Complex Motor Disorders - Storage

 ;#Keep away from children;#Keep in a cool, dry place, away from direct sunlight;#